.

 - Ongoing professional development;

 Holding the CAAu credential demonstrates that an auctioneer has met established entry requirements and continues to maintain their professional standing.
 It provides assurance to clients, businesses, and government that the auctioneer is accountable to an independent professional association and operates to nationally recognised standards.
+They denote their accomplishment with the use of post-nominals and digital badges.

-For many auctioneers, certification marks a point of professional maturity — a conscious decision to align their practice with a national benchmark and to be recognised for doing so.
+For many auctioneers, certification marks a point of professional maturity, a conscious decision to align their practice with a national benchmark and to be recognised for doing so.
 Some professionals also hold the AVAA Certified Valuer (CVAu) credential, reflecting broader professional capability.

 As expectations of auctioneers continue to rise, the CAAu credential provides a clear and trusted indicator of professionalism.